chevah/geck/content/review.rst

   **needs-review** .
 This will let reviewers know that you are done and that they can check the latest changes.

-* Make sure that review request message is always up to date with latest changes.
+* Make sure that the review request message is always up to date with the latest changes.
   If during the review new changes are made or new test cases are discovered, don't forget to update the initial review request message to include a